thycotic/dsv-docs/product/dynamic-secrets/databases/oracle.md

 1. **`grantPermissions`**: Specifies the permissions assigned by Oracle to the new user account.
     * `what`: Defines the database access permissions the user will have in Oracle.
 Permissions may include `CONNECT`, `CREATE`, `SELECT`, or other SQL statements.
     * `where`: Defines the location within the database for permissions to apply.
+For `object` privileges, this field should designate t.he object (ie: ADMIN.EMPLOYEE)
     * `type`: Defines the object permissions within Oracle.
+Use `system`, `role`, or `object` to grant privileges.

 1. **`linkType`** is always **`dynamic`** for dynamic secrets.
 1. **`linkedSecret`** should be the path of the root secret.